softlayer/sl-ember-translate/CONTRIBUTING.md

 # Pull Requests

+## Contributer License Agreement
+Contributions to the sl-translate project require the submission of a contributer license agreement.
+Individual contributers should review and complete the [Individual CLA](CLA-INDIVIDUAL.md).
+Contributions made of behalf of a company/employer will necessitate the completion of the [Corporate CLA](CLA-CORPORATE.md).

+If you have any questions about either of these documents please contact the same individual listed in the documents you are to send your completed copies to.

-We love pull requests.
+## We love pull requests!
 Here's a quick guide:

 1. Fork the repo.